chartdb/chartdb/README.md

 **🎉 ChartDB**:
 ChartDB is a powerful and intuitive database diagramming editor that runs as a SaaS application via a website.
-Effortlessly visualize and design your database schemas with a single **Smart Query** that fetches your entire database structure.
+Effortlessly visualize and design your database schemas with a single "**Smart Query**" that fetches your entire database structure.
 Customize your diagrams, export SQL scripts, and explore a full suite of features—all without the need to create an account.
 Dive into a seamless database design experience and discover the complete feature set here.